edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 This creates a ControlPoly4_Arc object in the document.
 Note the '_Arc_' suffix.
 This is the third flavor of the ControlPoly4 category of objects
 ![18](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_18%20ControlPoly4_Arc%20object.png?raw=true)
 In the Data Tab, you can see two parameters:
-* Sketch - this was the input selection, and it can be remapped to another sketch (also of a sketch)
+* Sketch - this was the input selection, and it can be remapped to another sketch (also of arc)
 * Weights = [1,0.8356,0.8356,1]

 Note that this time, the weights are not the default [1,1,1,1].
 The values generated automatically will give a true circular arc.